-Mollusk and Shellfish Storage:
+- Molluscan Shellfish Storage:

-Mollusk and Shellfish should be stored in the container they were shipped in or in a perforated pan.
+Molluscan Shellfish should be stored in the container they were shipped in (see figure eight (8) below) or in a perforated pan.
 They should not be iced but, kept in 35°F to 40°F.

 They also come with a ship stock receipt or tag (see figure nine (9) below).
 This will provide the date harvested, the company, address, and date shipped.
 You must hold on to this for 90 days.